 Evaluate your sidebar and eliminate any unnecessary images or ads.
 If there’s too much clutter, your ads or posts will be lost in the busyness and won’t get clicked.

 If you have blog hop badges, consider placing them on one page.
-Feel free to take a look at my blog hop page as an example.

 Update old posts.